Janhit Mein Jaari: Plot

 Mannu is determined to create awareness among women.
 She appears in a TV advertisement to promote the use of condoms as protection during sex, as opposed to the previous marketing strategy where it was sold as pleasure for men.
 She is approached by a misogynistic news reporter and she responds truthfully.
 The interview and ad become talk of the town, much to the chagrin of her father-in-law.
 On the election day, when he wins the election, he is told that his victory is in fact public support for Mannu.
 He walks away from the ceremony and throws Ranjan and Mannu out of the house when Ranjan refuses to sign the divorce papers.
 Ranjan's sister goes into labour.
 At the hospital, the doctor scolds her husband for impregnating her child following two miscarriages.
 Hearing his daughter's life is in danger, Keval asks his son-in-law, why he did not use condoms for protection.
-His father, Dadaji, points out that Mannu was trying teach the same, but Keval could not accept that.
+His father, Dadaji, points out that Mannu was trying to teach the same, but Keval could not accept that.
 Later doctor announces that the mother and child are safe and out of danger.
 Keval, after realising his mistake accepts Mannu's job and welcomes her back in the family.
 The movie ends with Mannu breaking the fourth wall - addressing the audience to be responsible by using protection.